andrewboyd79/EspressOrders/documentation/testing.md

 ## Mobile

-- The cards on the recipes pages display singly as expected
+- The items on the products pages display singly as expected
-- Image elements on view recipe disappear as expected
+- Image elements on home page disappear as expected
-- Sidenav is deployed
+- Hamburger menu is deployed

 ## Tablet

-- The cards on the recipes pages display in two or three as expected (depends on size of tablet)
+- The cards on the recipes pages display in three as expected
-- Sidenav may be deployed (depends on size/orientation of tablet)
+- Hamburger may be deployed (depends on size/orientation of tablet)

 ---

 # **Browser testing**
 The website has been tested on the following browsers:
-- Firefox browser (Version 86.0 (64-bit))
+- Firefox browser (Version 92.0.1 (64-bit))
-- Microsoft Edge browser (Version 89.0.774.54 (Official build) (64-bit))
+- Microsoft Edge browser (Version 94.0.992.31 (Official build) (64-bit))
-- Chrome Browser (Version 89.0.4389.90 (Official Build) (64-bit))
 - Safari Browser

 ---

 # **Bugs**
-The following bugs were noted during development of the Campfire Cooking website:
+The following major bugs were noted during development of the espressOrder website:
-- Delete functionality worked correctly prior to using a modal to confirm the deletion.
-Once the modal was coded recipes were deleted but it was not the selected recipe but the first recipe from that user.
-Solution: as the generation of the modal was part of the for loop the modal needed to be created with a unique id to allow deletion of correct recipe.
-- Social media icons were not available on Materialize.
-Solution: found some custom code which used Font Awesome icons but styled them in similar fashion to the Materialize site
-- Viewing recipes on mobile site made the 4x1 grid to become unreadable.
-Solution: set media query to operate at lower screen sizes which amends grid to 2x2 and assigned elements to specific positions on the grid to ensure labels and values sit correctly
+- Once deployed to Heroku migrations which happened locally to sqlite db did not move over to postgresql db.
+Solution: variables not set correctly within GitPod.
+- Media files did not transfer to AWS bucket as expected whenever static files did.
+Solution: manual upload of images to AWS bucket
+-Variety of errors caused by use of most recent version of psycogp2.
+Solution: reverted to older version of pscyogp2 as used in Boutique Ado
+-Issues getting location data stored in the Stripe metadata.
+Solution: amended code as location was a foreign key and this wasn't accounted for within code
+-Issues with images being displayed correctly.
+Solution: media processor code was incorrect

 ---